Uley Long Barrow: Details

 The barrow was archaeologically excavated in 1821, revealing the remains of fifteen skeletons and a later, intrusive Roman age burial above the northeast chamber.
-It was excavated again in 1854.
+It was excavated again in 1854 by Dr John Thurnham, with subsequent repairs in 1871, 1891, and 1906.
+Two skulls went to Guy's Hospital in London and it is thought most of the other bones were buried in the churchyard of St Giles's in Uley.

-The mound is nicknamed after Hester, wife of the 17th-century landowner Henry Pegler.
+"Tump" is a dialectical term for a small hill or mound of earth, and the tump is nicknamed after Hester, wife of the 17th-century landowner Henry Pegler.
 Hester died in 1694, and Henry in 1695.
 It is clearly signposted from the side of the nearby Crawley Hill (B4066 road) between Uley and Nympsfield.
 It is about 1.4 km south of Nympsfield Long Barrow.

 The barrow was reopened in 2011 after a short closure for essential health and safety work.